Swiss Passport issued in East Berlin, East Germany

 The passport was issued for a fee of 38CHF or 45.60 East Mark.

-This is a pretty rare travel document considering the diplomatic relationship between the two countries.I can’t imagine that many passports were issued by the Swiss in East Germany in these 15 years.
-I never saw such a document before.
-Once again THANK YOU to my German friend who supported me in getting this outstanding document into my collection.
+This is a pretty rare travel document considering the diplomatic relationship between the two countries.
+I can’t imagine that many passports were issued by the Swiss in East Germany in these 15 years.
+I have never seen such a document before.

 Remark:

-In 1973 two East German citizens living in Switzerland were arrested for espionage.
-The East German ambassador said “I am completely surprised as this is totally against the order I got for my mission in Switzerland”.
+In 1973, two East German citizens living in Switzerland were arrested for espionage.
+The East German ambassador said, “I am completely surprised as this is totally against the order I got for my mission in Switzerland”.
 Source: Dodis 38841 and 38849.